Iliasnolsson/MathEnhancer/README.md

 Author
 ------

-MathEnhancerKit was developed by Ilias Nikolaidis Olsson.
+MathEnhancer was developed by Ilias Nikolaidis Olsson.